 Your doctor may prescribe antibiotics before the exact type of infection is identified.
 This is done to prevent the infection from progressing.
 The antibiotic that your doctor prescribes at this point will treat a number of possible infections.

-If the bursitis is not from an infection, it is treated with a number of options.
+If the bursitis is not from an infection, there are several management options.

 - Elbow pads.
 An elbow pad may be used to cushion your elbow.